Patient Rights and Responsibilities

 - You are responsible for providing full information about your illness or problem to allow proper evaluation and treatment.

 - Don’t lend your personal student identification to others.
-If someone else uses your ID at the University Health Partners, it may lead to entries in the wrong medical chart or errors in treatment.
+If someone else uses your ID at the Student Health Partners, it may lead to entries in the wrong medical chart or errors in treatment.

 - Don’t give medications prescribed for you to others.